 - The present input-output commodity classification has remained frozen in time since the 1950's.
 There is a good reason for this: if the statistical agency attempts to change the classification, users tend to howl with outrage that they can no longer obtain long time series on a consistent basis.
-This is true15 but the present commodity classification pertains to a time period when primary and manufacturing industries were perhaps 60% of the economy and services were the remaining 40%.
-Now, service industries might represent 70% of the economy but the commodity and industry classifications have not kept up with this change in the structure of a modern economy.16 In the 50 years since the first input-output tables have appeared, thousands of important new goods and services have appeared.
+This is true24 but the present commodity classification pertains to a time period when primary and manufacturing industries were perhaps 60% of the economy and services were the remaining 40%.
+Now, service industries might represent 70% of the economy but the commodity and industry classifications have not kept up with this change in the structure of a modern economy.25 In the 50 years since the first input-output tables have appeared, thousands of important new goods and services have appeared.
 These new goods and services are simply arbitrarily lumped in with the older goods and services that happened to be around 50 years ago.
-In particular, the interindustry flows of business services and leased capital are almost entirely absent from the current input-output matrices. - Not only is the classification system outdated, but even using the existing classification system, the information on interindustry value flows is very
+In particular, the interindustry flows of business services and leased capital are almost entirely absent from the current input-output matrices. - Not only is the classification system outdated, but even using the existing classification system, the information on interindustry value flows is very incomplete.
+There simply are

-12 A conceptual framework for the output and intermediate input price deflators emerges from this framework as well.
+21 A conceptual framework for the output and intermediate input price deflators emerges from this framework as well.
 An economy wide aggregate output price deflator could be constructed by aggregating the 100,000 (conceptually) separate industry by commodity output price indexes into an aggregate index using the 100,000 industry by commodity output values as weights.
-Similarly, an economy wide aggregate intermediate input price deflator could be constructed by aggregating the 100,000 (conceptually) separate industry by aggregating the 100,000 (conceptually) separate industry by commodity output values as weights.
-Similarly, an economy wide aggregate intermediate input price deflator could be constructed by aggregating the 100,000 (conceptually) separate industry by commodity intermediate input price indexes into an aggregate index using the 100,000 industry by commodity intermediate input price indexes into an aggregate GDP deflator could be obtained by aggregating the output price index and the intermediate input price index using a suitable bilateral index number formula with the value of gross production as the value weight for the gross output price and minus the value of intermediate input usage as the value weight for the aggregate intermediate input price.
+Similarly, an economy wide aggregate intermediate input price deflator could be constructed by aggregating the 100,000 (conceptually) separate industry by commodity intermediate input price indexes into an aggregate index using the 100,000 industry by commodity intermediate input values as weights.
+Finally, an aggregate GDP deflator could be obtained by aggregating the output price index and the intermediate input price index using a suitable bilateral index number formula with the value of gross production as the value weight for the gross output price and minus the value of intermediate input usage as the value weight for the aggregate intermediate input price.

-13 Obviously, this is too many deflators to construct.
+22 Obviously, this is too many deflators to construct.
 Some deflators would have to be used for more than one industry or we would have to reduce the number of commodities and/or industries.

-14 This is gross output less intermediate demands at producers' prices.
+23 This is gross output less intermediate demands at producers' prices.
 Additional deflators would be needed on the demand side and these price indexes would incorporate any indirect commodity taxes that are levied as final demand purchases are made.